bosun-monitor/bosun/docs/definitions.md

 A `TagSet` (technically an `opentsdb.TagSet`, but is not actually particular to OpenTSDB) a map of key values to key tags.
 Both the value and key are strings (`map[string]string`).

 ## Notifications
 Notifications are referenced by alerts via [warnNotification](/definitions#warnnotification) and [critNotification](/definitions#critnotification) keywords.
-They specify actions (such as emailing) to perform when incidents change severity or humans perform actions on incidents (See the [lifetime of an incident](/usage#the-lifetime-of-an-incident)).
-When actions execute they use the templates that are pointed to by the alert that also references the notification.
+They specify actions (such as email) to perform when incidents change severity or user performed actions on incidents (See the [lifetime of an incident](/usage#the-lifetime-of-an-incident)).
+When actions execute they use the templates that are pointed to by the alert that references the notification.

-Notifications are independent of each other and executed concurrently (if there are many notifications for an alert, one will not block another).
+Notifications are independent of each other and executed concurrently (if there are many notifications for an alert, one will not block the other).

 ### Chained Notifications
 Notifications can also be chained to other notifications (or even itself) using the optional `next` and `timeout` notification keywords.
 Chained notifications will execute until an alert is acknowledged or closed.